 - Cellular/Molecular: This emphasis deals with the formation, structure, and function of macromolecules essential to life, such as nucleic acids and proteins.
 It also deals with cellular and developmental biology.

 - Ecology/Biodiversity: This emphasis focuses on both ecology, the branch of biology dealing with the relations and interactions between organisms and their environment, and biodiversity, the varieties of life on earth at all its levels and the ecological and evolutionary processes that sustain it.

 - Environmental: Students in this emphasis explore how plants and animals interact with and are influenced by their environments.

 - BS - Logan Campus , Regional Campuses (Roosevelt (Uintah Basin), Vernal (Uintah Basin))

 - BA - Logan Campus

-The BS in biology is available through USU’s Regional Campuses and Distance Education program.
+The BS in biology is available through USU’s Regional Campuses.

 Most biology majors continue on to graduate or professional schools and pursue the following careers:

 - Professor at a college and university biology